lsphillips/crumble/README.md

 * `name` (string, required) - The name of the cookie.
 * `path` (string, optional) - The path of which the cookie will be removed from.
 Defaults to the current path.
 * `domain` (string, optional) - The (sub)domain of which the cookie will be removed from.
 Defaults to the current domain.
-* `secure` (boolean, optional) - Indicates whether the cookie should only be removed over HTTPS connections.
-Defaults to `false`.
-* `firstPartyOnly` (boolean, optional) - Indicates whether the cookie should only be sent in a first-party context.
-This is subject to client support.
-Defaults to `false`.

 Example usage: